srobo/reverse-proxy/README.md

 ***Note**: full [deployment instructions](./DEPLOYMENT.md) are separate.*

-The `master` branch of repo is built into a Docker image by [Circle CI][circle-ci] which is then deployed manually into a Kubernetes hosted on Google Cloud.
+The `master` branch of repo is built into a Docker image by [Circle CI][circle-ci] which is then deployed manually into a Kubernetes hosted on DigitalOcean.

 [build-badge]: https://circleci.com/gh/srobo/reverse-proxy/tree/master.png?style=shield
 [build-page]: https://circleci.com/gh/srobo/reverse-proxy/tree/master